 Giving the important message to stay home

-So in the evening of Thursday 12th March we decided to give the important message to all our co-workers and interns to stay at home.
+How do we deal with the CORONA crisis?
+In the evening of Thursday 12th March we decided to give the important message to all our co-workers and interns to stay at home.
 On Friday 13th we had an entire day filled (read: cramped) with face-to-face meetings, a management team and important projects that still needed to be dealt with.

 But the health of our co-workers was just too important and everything else really just needed some creativity in order to maintain the continuity our company needed.
 So we prepared a thorough briefing on why we were making this decision and what the consequences were, send out the email, made a few phone calls and everyone was informed they needed to stay at home and work remotely until further notice.
 Even if it was already 10PM in the evening, we just couldn’t wait and do nothing.
+We had to deal with the CORONA crisis.

 The past few weeks

-Now, 3 weeks later we still see a lot of continuity in regards to keeping our company going and we’re happy for it.
+Now, 3 weeks later, we still see a lot of continuity in regards to keeping our company going and we’re happy for it.
 Even our interns can continue their internships without too many issues or impediments.
 There are some hiccups, assignments being withdrawn or cancelled, projects being postponed but we have built a strong buffer which is keeping our company healthy.
 We give weekly updates on the virus, the spread, useful FAQ’s but also additional information we want our employees to know.

 Now everyone has successfully installed a home office with the assets they have at home or even picked up at work.
 And we even see some projects going smoother than when everyone was working together at the office.